metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

-- `data_checksums` (Boolean) Whether the '-k' option should be passed to initdb,enabling checksums on data pages (default: 'false')
+- `data_checksums` (Boolean) Whether the '-k' option should be passed to initdb, enabling checksums on data pages (default: 'false')
 - `database` (String) Name of the database used by the application.
 Default: 'app'.
 - `encoding` (String) The value to be passed as option '--encoding' for initdb (default:'UTF8')
-- `import` (Attributes) Bootstraps the new cluster by importing data from an existing PostgreSQLinstance using logical backup ('pg_dump' and 'pg_restore') (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--import))
+- `import` (Attributes) Bootstraps the new cluster by importing data from an existing PostgreSQL instance using logical backup ('pg_dump' and 'pg_restore') (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--import))
 - `locale_c_type` (String) The value to be passed as option '--lc-ctype' for initdb (default:'C')
 - `locale_collate` (String) The value to be passed as option '--lc-collate' for initdb (default:'C')
-- `options` (List of String) The list of options that must be passed to initdb when creating the cluster.Deprecated: This could lead to inconsistent configurations,please use the explicit provided parameters instead.If defined, explicit values will be ignored.
+- `options` (List of String) The list of options that must be passed to initdb when creating the cluster.
+Deprecated: This could lead to inconsistent configurations, please use the explicit provided parameters instead.
+If defined, explicit values will be ignored.
-- `owner` (String) Name of the owner of the database in the instance to be usedby applications.
+- `owner` (String) Name of the owner of the database in the instance to be used by applications.
 Defaults to the value of the 'database' key.
-- `post_init_application_sql` (List of String) List of SQL queries to be executed as a superuser in the applicationdatabase right after the cluster has been created - to be used with extreme care(by default empty)
+- `post_init_application_sql` (List of String) List of SQL queries to be executed as a superuser in the application database right after the cluster has been created - to be used with extreme care (by default empty)
-- `post_init_application_sql_refs` (Attributes) List of references to ConfigMaps or Secrets containing SQL filesto be executed as a superuser in the application database right afterthe cluster has been created.
-The references are processed in a specific order:first, all Secrets are processed, followed by all ConfigMaps.Within each group, the processing order follows the sequence specifiedin their respective arrays.(by default empty) (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--post_init_application_sql_refs))
+- `post_init_application_sql_refs` (Attributes) List of references to ConfigMaps or Secrets containing SQL files to be executed as a superuser in the application database right after the cluster has been created.
+The references are processed in a specific order: first, all Secrets are processed, followed by all ConfigMaps.
+Within each group, the processing order follows the sequence specified in their respective arrays. (by default empty) (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--post_init_application_sql_refs))
-- `post_init_sql` (List of String) List of SQL queries to be executed as a superuser in the 'postgres'database right after the cluster has been created - to be used with extreme care(by default empty)
+- `post_init_sql` (List of String) List of SQL queries to be executed as a superuser in the 'postgres' database right after the cluster has been created - to be used with extreme care (by default empty)
-- `post_init_sql_refs` (Attributes) List of references to ConfigMaps or Secrets containing SQL filesto be executed as a superuser in the 'postgres' database right afterthe cluster has been created.
-The references are processed in a specific order:first, all Secrets are processed, followed by all ConfigMaps.Within each group, the processing order follows the sequence specifiedin their respective arrays.(by default empty) (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--post_init_sql_refs))
+- `post_init_sql_refs` (Attributes) List of references to ConfigMaps or Secrets containing SQL files to be executed as a superuser in the 'postgres' database right after the cluster has been created.
+The references are processed in a specific order: first, all Secrets are processed, followed by all ConfigMaps.
+Within each group, the processing order follows the sequence specified in their respective arrays. (by default empty) (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--post_init_sql_refs))
-- `post_init_template_sql` (List of String) List of SQL queries to be executed as a superuser in the 'template1'database right after the cluster has been created - to be used with extreme care(by default empty)
+- `post_init_template_sql` (List of String) List of SQL queries to be executed as a superuser in the 'template1' database right after the cluster has been created - to be used with extreme care (by default empty)
-- `post_init_template_sql_refs` (Attributes) List of references to ConfigMaps or Secrets containing SQL filesto be executed as a superuser in the 'template1' database right afterthe cluster has been created.
-The references are processed in a specific order:first, all Secrets are processed, followed by all ConfigMaps.Within each group, the processing order follows the sequence specifiedin their respective arrays.(by default empty) (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--post_init_template_sql_refs))
+- `post_init_template_sql_refs` (Attributes) List of references to ConfigMaps or Secrets containing SQL files to be executed as a superuser in the 'template1' database right after the cluster has been created.
+The references are processed in a specific order: first, all Secrets are processed, followed by all ConfigMaps.
+Within each group, the processing order follows the sequence specified in their respective arrays. (by default empty) (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--post_init_template_sql_refs))
-- `secret` (Attributes) Name of the secret containing the initial credentials for theowner of the user database.
-If empty a new secret will becreated from scratch (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--secret))
+- `secret` (Attributes) Name of the secret containing the initial credentials for the owner of the user database.
+If empty a new secret will be created from scratch (see [below for nested schema](#nestedatt--spec--bootstrap--initdb--secret))
-- `wal_segment_size` (Number) The value in megabytes (1 to 1024) to be passed to the '--wal-segsize'option for initdb (default: empty, resulting in PostgreSQL default: 16MB)
+- `wal_segment_size` (Number) The value in megabytes (1 to 1024) to be passed to the '--wal-segsize' option for initdb (default: empty, resulting in PostgreSQL default: 16MB)

 <a id="nestedatt--spec--bootstrap--initdb--import"></a>
 ### Nested Schema for `spec.bootstrap.initdb.import`